kyleButler9/repeatedSpeckleInspector/README.md

 # repeatedSpeckleInspector
 Run the Fiji or ImageJ speckle inspector with the same settings for a folder filled with subfolders containing image pairings.
-Your structure should be as follows Fiji.app/images/demo
+Your file structure should be as follows Fiji.app/images/demo
-    capture1
+   * capture1
-      ch1.tif
+     * ch1.tif
-      ch2.tif
+     * ch2.tif
-    capture2
+   * capture2
-      ch1.tif
+     * ch1.tif
-      ch2.tif
+     * ch2.tif
       ...
     ...
 <br />